spthaolt/properJavaRDP/readme.txt

 gpl.txt).

 * * * * * * * * * Coding style * * * * * * * * *
-We mainly develop this oriject using Eclipse.
+We mainly develop this project using Eclipse.

-This project uses Eclipse built-in coding style to have consisten coding style accross all files (also minimizes diffs).
-Please press format the code before commiting.
+This project uses Eclipse built-in coding style to have consistent coding style across all files (also minimizes diffs).
+Please format the code before committing.
 Thanks.
 * * * * * * * * * Coding style * * * * * * * * *

 $Id$